Neural-Systems-at-UIO/WebAlign/Docs/Introduction.rst

 **What is the output of WebAlign?**
 ---------------------------------

--A registration file (JSON format) containing the coordinates of your regisered section images in atlas space.
+-A registration file (JSON format) containing the coordinates of your registered section images in atlas space.
 This file is then used in the workflows automatically.